kmm337/UFOs/README.md

 ![Filter on City](static/images/city_filter.PNG)

-Example: Filter on Multiple Fields
+### Filtering on Multiple Fields

 Enter the value for the first field.
 Enter "triangle" in the Shape field.
 The table is refreshed to display only the sightings of triangle shapes.

 ![Filter on Shape](static/images/shape_filter.PNG)

-Enter 'ca' in the State and the table is refreshed applying the additional filter of California sightings.
+Enter 'ca' in the State field and the table is refreshed applying the additional filter of sightings in California.

 ![Filter on State](static/images/shape_state_filter.PNG)

+### Remove a filter

-To remove a filter, delete value in the field.
+To delete a fielter, delete the value in the field.
 To remove all filters at once, refresh the page.

-## Summary one drawback of the design and 2 recommendations for further development.
+## Summary

 ### Limitations of Design